 First and foremost, what does document creation look like in Office 365 vs G Suite?
 Both suites have the core apps: a word processing tool (Google Docs or Microsoft Word), a spreadsheet app (Google Sheets or Microsoft Excel), a presentation creator (Google Slides or Microsoft PowerPoint).
 So far, so samey.

 Where we go from here depends on the size of your business and what you need your staff to do.
 If you’re looking for an intuitive interface that automatically updates to the cloud and offers real-time collaboration, the G Suite is your friend.
 While its applications might not offer as many bells and whistles as Microsoft’s, that means they’re easier to drive straight into.
-The real-time collaboration feature (we’ll go into it further in a sec) is the real killer here.
+The real-time collaboration feature (we’ll go into it further in a sec) is the real killer here and makes it the better collaboration tool.

 That said, Google apps for business are designed to be simple and efficient.
 If you need to dig into some hardcore data, or you need something with masses of functionality, you’d be better off looking at Office 365.